CMSgov/price-transparency-guide-validator/README.md

 # Price Transparency Machine-readable File Validator

-This tool is used to validate machine-readable files in JSON format against the [schemas published by CMS](https://github.com/CMSgov/price-transparency-guide).
+This tool is used to validate [Transparency in Coverage](https://www.cms.gov/priorities/key-initiatives/healthplan-price-transparency) machine-readable files in JSON format against the [schemas published by CMS](https://github.com/CMSgov/price-transparency-guide).

 ## Installation